emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 a TLS record containing the appropriate TLS alert message rather than immediately terminating the conversation so as to allow the peer to inform the user of the cause of the failure and possibly allow for a restart of the conversation.
-The peer MUST send a TEAP response to an alert message.
+The TEAP peer MUST send a TEAP response to an alert message.
 The EAP-Response packet sent by the peer may encapsulate a TLS ClientHello handshake message, in which case the TEAP server MAY allow the TEAP conversation to be restarted, or it